terrapower/armi/doc/user/inputs.rst

 """""""""""""
 The ``material type`` field defines the type of material.
 Valid values for this key include Metal, Fuel, Fluid, Ceramic, ASME2015, ASME2017, SimpleSolid, and Composite.
 This is a required field.
-This field is meant to provide information to the user, and is not used by matProps.
-Though it may be used by downstream codes.
+This field is meant to provide information to the user and is not used by matProps, though it may be used by downstream codes.

 .. _ref_comp:

 Composition
 """""""""""
 The ``composition`` field defines the chemical composition of the material.
 This is a required field.
 The value for this field is a collection of key-value pairs, as denoted by indentation.
-In this second layer, the key is an element name, and the value is a list of length 2 that defines the minimum percent composition then the maximum percent composition for the element.
-There must be one and only one element’s value listed as "balance" instead of a pair of minimum and maximum values.
+The key is an element name, and the value is a list of length 2 that defines the minimum percent composition then the maximum percent composition for the element.
+There must be one and only one element listed as "balance" instead of a pair of minimum and maximum values.
 The "balance"  element will fill any remaining fraction of the elements composition, to get the total to
 100 percent.

 Optionally, this data entry can be associated with a references keyword.